 Information for Parents

-We have put together a some answers that our Recruitment Team have answered in the past, if you can’t see the answer you require, please don’t hesitate to get in contact with us.
+We have put together some answers that our Recruitment Team have answered in the past, if you can’t see the answer you require, please don’t hesitate to get in contact with us.

-- Will my daughter be paid?
+- Will my child be paid?

-The National Minimum Apprenticeship Wage is £3.50 per hour.
+The National Minimum Apprenticeship Wage is £3.90

 If your child is aged between 16 or 17, the maximum weekly hours they can work is 40 hours.
 They must only work 5 days a week and receive two consecutive days off.